ansible-collections/ansible.netcommon/README.md

 The most common use case for this collection is to include it as a dependency in a network device-specific collection.
 Use the Fully Qualified Collection Name (FQCN) when referring to content in this collection (for example, `ansible.netcommon.network_cli`).

 See the [Vyos collection](https://github.com/ansible-collections/vyos) for an example of this.

-**NOTE**: For Ansible 2.9, you may not see deprecation warnings when you run your playbooks with this collection.
-Use this documentation to track when a module is deprecated.

 ### See Also: